 White Space Concepts collaborated with P&L Corporate PR and Fourth Wall Events to launch TFS's new name, Quintis Sandalwood Album.

 In the lead-up to the event we amplified the brand, designed by Fitch, via PR, social media and EDMS.
 Key influencers were invited through personal connections and included national media, investors and sporting personalities.

 The event was designed to maximise the association of Quintis with our two high profile ambassadors, Adam Gilchrist and Daniel Ricciardo.

 Every day your identity is being captured, digitised and shared for profit.
 In a complex digital world, ID Exchange makes it easy to control who has access to your digital identity.

 Hello Koalas is a bold, ambitious and imaginative sculpture project, which celebrates one of Australia’s iconic animals – the Koala.
-Above all, it is designed to generate a sense of fun and surprise for everyone who comes across one of the creatively decorated koalas resting in parkland, lazing by the river, waiting outside the shops, or playing with children.

 The Big Anxiety brings together artists, scientists and communities to question and re-imagine the state of mental health in the 21st century.

 A radically new kind of international arts festival, in which every project is an open conversation, designed to promote curiosity, awareness and action, The Big Anxiety presents over 60 events across Greater Sydney, tackling the major anxieties of our times, as well as the stresses and strains of everyday life.

 Whether through hi-tech interactive environments or one-on-one dialogues, our goal is to create the rich engagements we need for our collective mental health.

 The Big Anxiety is an initiative of UNSW Sydney in association with the Black Dog Institute and over 25 partners in the cultural, education and health sectors.